SasquatchXYZ/Unit-4-Game/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+This is a fun and interactive game that runs in your web browser.

 ### Prerequisites

-What things you need to install the software and how to install them
+The only thing you need to enjoy the fun of the game is a web browser.

 ```
 Web Browser - Google Chrome Preferred